 And there are Lists — The Curator’s Ten — ranked gatherings around a single theme, opened a few entries at a time.

 One thing Karamazovian does that other recommendation platforms don’t is connect works across mediums.
-A film recommendation might lead to a music recommendation — not because the film features that music, but because both works inhabit the same emotional and aesthetic territory.
+A film recommendation might lead to a music recommendation, not because the film features that music, but because both works share the same mood and aesthetic.

 The app calls these connections Trees — linked chains of discovery that cross category lines.
 You arrive looking for a good anime and leave having discovered a composer you will listen to for the rest of your life.